JeffDeCola/my-cheat-sheets/other/stem/math/pure/changes/calculus-cheat-sheet/differential-equations-cheat-sheet/README.md

 * **Differential Equations** (DiffEQ) are a specific branch of mathematics that deals with equations involving derivatives.
 A differential equation expresses a relationship between a function and its derivatives.
 Differential equations are used to model real-world phenomena involving rates of change and accumulation.

+In short: calculus gives you the tools (derivatives and integrals), and differential equations puts those tools to work modeling real systems.

 It's important to understand the role of $f(x)$ in both calculus and differential equations.